mr4tt/zotbot/README.md

 - [Collections: Why Don’t We Use Chemical Weapons Anymore?](https://acoup.blog/2020/03/20/collections-why-dont-we-use-chemical-weapons-anymore/) - This week, we’re going to talk briefly about why ‘we’ – and by ‘we’ here, I mean the top-tier of modern militaries – have generally eschewed the systematic…

 # shops
+- [Mugobunni Stationery Shop](https://mugobunni.com/) - Mugobunni stationery shop, we specialize in kawaii illustrated original designs such as washi tapes, stickers, sticker sheets, BUJO accessories and other cute journaling and decorating goodies.

 - [Cute Scandinavian Charm](https://birdietam.art/) - A collection of cute animal ceramics, stationery and apparel inspired by Eastern aesthetics and Scandinavian design.

 - [Kelly Pringle Art](https://kellypringle.com/) - Traditional illustrations, prints, home decor and more from illustrator Kelly Pringle.